 During the course of my teaching career I built up a large number of books.
 I wrote whatever took my fancy.
 I never wrote for financial gain or to get famous; I wrote what I was interested in, moved by or felt the urge to do.
 I produced Sci-Fi to alternative fiction and Rock biography and history – whatever I enjoyed.
 I always harboured a desire to make a living out of writing but was always more than content to be a teacher.

 To be a teacher is a privilege.
 A teacher is the equivalent of the tribes shaman; the holder of wisdom, dispenser of knowledge.
 I was happy with that.

-On the family front I fell in love when I was eighteen and married in a great event in the woods in 1971.
+On the family front I fell in love when I was eighteen and married in a great event in the woods in 1970.
 We have been together ever since and have four very dynamic, individualistic and vibrant kids who are changing the world in their own ways.
 They fill me with great love and hope for the future.
-My five grandchildren are growing up and are enthusiastic, loving citizens of the world.

 I now live in the North of England and continue writing and doing my bit to change the zeitgeist.